liborty/TokenCrypt/README.md

 ncrpt -ruc indir keydir outdir
 ```

-This will recursively update and clean the archive so that it is as if freshly created from the current state of indir.
+This will recursively update and clean the archive so that it is as if freshly created from the current state of indir but it runs much faster.
 This is convenient for backing up purposes.

 There is a vulnerability inherent in `ncrpt` creating directories.
-Specifically, specialist search engines sifting through the whole internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
+Specifically, specialist search engines sifting through the whole of the internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
 Using `expcrypt` below is more secure.

 It is recommended that `expcrypt` be used prior to exporting snapshots of the local indir to any unsecure locations, such as the internet.

 The only reason to ever prefer `ncrpt` over `expcrypt` is when there is a lot of frequent updating of bulky directories to be done.
-This is because `ncrpt`, working with the directories, is not tied to sequential processing and does fully utilise all the host computer cores for overall faster execution.
+This is because `ncrpt`, working with the directories, does not have to recreate the entire archive, is not tied to sequential processing and does fully utilise all the host computer cores for overall faster parallel execution.

 Summary: `ncrpt` (encrypt with vowels left out) speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
 Also recursive archiving and subsequent archive maintenance.

 ### `expcrypt [options] indir keyfile outfile`

-acts like `ncrpt` in the default 'create new archive' mode.
-Therefore,  the updating options -u and -c are not available here.
+works like `ncrpt` in the default 'create new archive' mode.
+Therefore,  the updating options `-u` and `-c` are no longer available here.
+All the other options are the same as in `ncrpt`.
 The most important difference is that instead of creating two recognisable output directories, `expcrypt` creates two output files that betray no similarities.
 They even differ in size.

 All the keys for the whole archive are now packed into one sequential keyfile, which replaces previous keydir.
 No filenames are any longer being duplicated or extra file extensions appended.
 This is overall a cleaner solution.